Letitia Coyne Fiction

 This desire to keep studying cause and effect in the world around us powers the driving need we feel to share stories and the experiences of others.
 Of course, our personal dramas are a great deal more consuming than fiction, after all, we need to fine tune our standing within relationships, groups, companies, cities, societies etc. We need to make decisions and take actions.
 But a substantial source of understanding of these groups and societies is found in fiction.

-Very briefly they are:
+briefly they are:

-The self -- that is, the identity itself, you as you really are.
+the identity itself, you as you really are.

 The shadow – your deeper side, the parts of your mind which you do not always recognize, but which affect and direct thought and action.